mojitoinc/mojito-sdk/README.md

 # mojito-sdk
-This is a demo integration for the SDK
+This is a demo integration for the Mojito SDK